⋆ Single Origin Coffees ⋆

 Understanding Your Coffee From Bean to Cup

 Many of our offerings are from farms that are traceable, microlot sources and represent the highest quality coffee – reflecting both exceptional craftsmanship and the premium prices paid to the producers.
 Regional Selects are also high quality coffees, showcasing a region’s ideal growing conditions, reflecting the distinct microclimates that makes their coffees so unique.
-They often feature heirloom varieties, and smallholder cooperatives dedicated to quality and organic farming.
+They often feature a mix of heirloom varieties, and smallholder cooperatives dedicated to quality and organic farming.

 • Washed (aka Wet Process): Coffee cherry is removed before drying; produces a clean, bright cup with crisp acidity.